Autostronomy/AstroPhot/README.md

 pip install autoprof
 ```

-However, for AutoProf to run you will need to install pytorch as well.
-Installing pytorch is very user specific, though also not very hard.
-Follow the instructions on the [pytorch website](https://pytorch.org/) to install a version for your system.
+If PyTorch gives you any trouble on your system, just follow the instructions on the [pytorch website](https://pytorch.org/) to install a version for your system.

 Also note that AutoProf is only available for python3.